Electrical conductor: Resistance and conductance

 where $\ell$ is the length of the conductor, measured in metres [m], A is the cross-section area of the conductor measured in square metres [m^{2}], σ (sigma) is the electrical conductivity measured in siemens per meter (S·m^{−1}), and ρ (rho) is the electrical resistivity (also called specific electrical resistance) of the material, measured in ohm-metres (Ω·m).
 The resistivity and conductivity are proportionality constants, and therefore depend only on the material the wire is made of, not the geometry of the wire.
 Resistivity and conductivity are reciprocals: $\rho=1/\sigma$.
 Resistivity is a measure of the material's ability to oppose electric current.

-This formula is not exact: It assumes the current density is totally uniform in the conductor, which is not always true in practical situations.
+This formula assumes the current density is uniform in the conductor.
+This is not always the case in practical situations, such as alternating current skin effect.
 However, this formula still provides a good approximation for long thin conductors such as wires.

 Another situation this formula is not exact for is with alternating current (AC), because the skin effect inhibits current flow near the center of the conductor.
 Then, the geometrical cross-section is different from the effective cross-section in which current actually flows, so the resistance is higher than expected.
 Similarly, if two conductors are near each other carrying AC current, their resistances increase due to the proximity effect.
 At commercial power frequency, these effects are significant for large conductors carrying large currents, such as busbars in an electrical substation, or large power cables carrying more than a few hundred amperes.

 Aside from the geometry of the wire, temperature also has a significant effect on the efficacy of conductors.
 Temperature affects conductors in two main ways, the first is that materials may expand under the application of heat.
 The amount that the material will expand is governed by the thermal expansion coefficient specific to the material.
 Such an expansion (or contraction) will change the geometry of the conductor and therefore its characteristic resistance.
 However, this effect is generally small, on the order of 10^{−6}.
 An increase in temperature will also increase the number of phonons generated within the material.
 A phonon is essentially a lattice vibration, or rather a small, harmonic kinetic movement of the atoms of the material.
 Much like the shaking of a pinball machine, phonons serve to disrupt the path of electrons, causing them to scatter.
 This electron scattering will decrease the number of electron collisions and therefore will decrease the total amount of current transferred.